-Ball values of sizes DN50 or smaller generally perform well in sodium hypochlorite application.
-Larger ball values are more prone to freezing up due to the formation of crystallite salts on the sealing surfaces of the values.
-At locations where larger values are required, butterfly and diaphragm values can be considered as alternatives.
+Ball valves of sizes DN50 or smaller generally perform well in sodium hypochlorite application.
+Larger ball valves are more prone to freezing up due to the formation of crystallite salts on the sealing surfaces of the valves.
+At locations where larger valves are required, butterfly and diaphragm valves can be considered as alternatives.